civil defence processing standards

 Warrants to arrest

-If a young person needs to seek clearance of their warrant, they should speak to Ministry of Justice on 0800 COURTS (0800 268 787).
+If a young person needs to seek clearance of their warrant and they can't get court due to the emergency, they should speak to Ministry of Justice on 0800 COURTS (0800 268 787).

 Obligation failures